-(1) to approve and implement the Free Trade Agreement between the United States and Morocco entered into under the authority of section 2103(b) of the Bipartisan Trade Promotion Authority Act of 2002 (19 U.S.C.
-3803(b));

-(2) to strengthen and develop economic relations between the United States and Morocco for their mutual benefit;

-(3) to establish free trade between the 2 nations through the reduction and elimination of barriers to trade in goods and services and to investment; and

-(4) to lay the foundation for further cooperation to expand and enhance the benefits of such Agreement.
+- (1) to approve and implement the Free Trade Agreement between the United States and Bahrain entered into under the authority of section 2103(b) of the Bipartisan Trade Promotion Authority Act of 2002 (19 U.S.C.
+3803(b)); - (2) to strengthen and develop economic relations between the United States and Bahrain for their mutual benefit; - (3) to establish free trade between the 2 nations through the reduction and elimination of barriers to trade in goods and services; and - (4) to lay the foundation for further cooperation to expand and enhance the benefits of such Agreement.